Salmo ezenami

 Salmo ezenami is a critically endangered freshwater salmonid fish, endemic to Lake Kezenoi-Am (Lake Eizenam) in Northern Caucasus.

-The only native occurrence, in Lake Kezenoi-Am in Chechnya at the border of Dagestan, is in a cold alpine lake (area 2.4 km2, maximum depth 74 m, 1870 m altitude).
+The only natural habitat where this species occurs is in Lake Kezenoi-Am in Chechnya at the border of Dagestan.
+This lake is situated in a cold alpine lake (area 2.4 km2, maximum depth 74 m, 1870 m altitude).
 In addition, the species has been introduced to another lake in Dagestan, Lake Mochokh, probably successfully.

 Salmo ezenami used to be the only fish species in Lake Kezenoi-Am.
 However, two other species, the European chub and Caspian gudgeon have been introduced, and present a threat by eating the fry of Salmo.

 Salmo ezenami spawns in the lake, close to underwater springs.
 Adult fish also probably migrate to tributaries.
 There are separate small-sized (adults 160–260 mm) and large-sized forms (380–1130 mm).
 Young prey on gammarids and chironomids; adults also eat molluscs and fishes, after the introduction of nonnative species.